hiro77284/compare-pptx/README.md

 The script invokes the PowerPoint application to export images and collect text from slides.

-### compare hash values, find similarity, assigns new and old slides
+### compares hash values, finds similarities and stores them

 The script compares the hash values of the new and the old slides one by one, finds similarity and stores the information of the pair of high similarity in the derived_analyzed.json file.
 A slide of the new pptx could have multiple slides of the new as the similars.

-### reports the assignments as an html file
+### reports the similarities as an html file

-Finally, the script generates a report of the assignments as an html file, named comparison_report.html in the exportroot directory.
+Finally, the script generates a report of the similarities as an html file, named comparison_report.html in the exportroot directory.

 ## clean up